-Shelf-life is the length of time you can expect a product to look and act as expected and to stay safe for use.
+FDA Medical device shelf life is the length of time you can expect a product to look and act as expected and to stay safe for use.
 This length of time varies, depending on the type of product, how it is used, and how it is stored.
 Medical devices containing highly sophisticated electronics that are lasting longer than before, raising the bar for safety and liability.
-The concept of shelf-life/expiration date was created to help consumers realize when a product should be discarded.
+The concept of shelf life (expiration) date was created to help consumers realize when a product should be discarded.

-Expiration date of the medical device states the termination of shelf life.
-After expiration date medical device may no longer function as meant to.
+Expiration date states the termination of medical device shelf life.
+After this date, it may no longer function as meant to.
 There are different parameters that must be considered to determine the shelf-life and expiration date of the medical device.

-There are various factors that impact the shelf-life of a product, and they are specific to device:
+There are various factors that impact the medical device shelf life of a product, and they are specific to device:

 - Sterilization and sterilizing method